 Now that our editorial schedule is pretty much a well-oiled machine, we’ve had more time to focus on getting out into the community and partnering with other local organizations.
 We’ve had a lot of fun talking to folks at our booths at the farmers’ market, First Thursdays, Fourth Street Art Festival, Pridefest, and more.
 We’re also loving the collaborations we’ve been able to do with places like Cardinal Stage, REEL Rock Film Festival, Bloomington PRIDE, and Sycamore Land Trust and are looking forward to working with more organizations in 2018.

 This year has also given us many new and talented contributors!
 Some of our newest include Yaël Ksander and Claude Cookman, who have brought new voices to our coverage of the arts; Grayson Pitts, who gave us an insider’s look at Stable Studios; Doug Storm, who described the effect the death of Ross Lockridge Jr. had on the best-selling novelist’s family; Allison Yates, who gathered a list of current reads from local book lovers (with a few images by Chaz Mottinger) and wrote a profile on Rise to Run, a new grassroots movement whose slogan is “mobilizing young progressive women to run for office.”
-Duane Busick created a video on Busking 4 Freedom, Jim Allison has contributed stories that focus on democracy, and Laura Reagan has written a couple of impactful essays on the issues facing our Native American populations.
+Duane Busick created a video on Busking 4 Freedom, Jim Allison has contributed stories that focus on democracy, and Laura Martinez has written a couple of impactful essays on the issues facing our Native American populations.
 April McKay wrote a love letter to bats and Jenny Elig and Mark Anthony Kathurima took a look at the special relationship between hairstylist and client.
 Rachel Glago and Erin Hollinden wrote guest columns on issues they’re involved with.
 And we also have two new columnists: Troy Maynard, who is focusing on fatherhood with personal essays in My Dad Voice, and Jennifer Pacenza, who is covering local theater in Behind the Curtain.

 We take pride in how our stories hold up over time — even if they hinge on a specific event.
 Our writers “dig deep” (to borrow a kind phrase from a reader) and fill the stories with more meaning and substance than would a simple profile or preview, which makes many of these stories just as relevant now as when we posted them.

 I was looking back at my previous yearly roundups and am pleased to see the trends continue — our readers are invested in quite a variety of topics.
 And we are even more pleased by the feedback we are getting: Our readers are finding our in-depth coverage meaningful and appreciate the quality of the writing from our contributors.
 All of this speaks to the diversity of interests in our community, from numerous social justice issues to the enjoyment and protection of our natural environment to a whole lot of nostalgia for the place we call home.
-(I mean, our photo gallery of Rooftop from 2016 are frequently a top-hitter in our stats…).
+(I mean, our photo gallery of Rooftop from 2016 is frequently a top-hitter in our stats…).

 Arts and Outdoors